sporebyte/mle/README.md

 This **hidden state** is then passed to the next time step and can also be used for generating the output of the network.

 ### Pre-processing

+The input molecules were pre-processed by using the `rdkit` python module that contains a function to select for cannonical SMILE molecules.
+A short script to remove any duplicates was also utilized.

 ### LSTM Training